strezag/sitecore-rolling-logs-powershell/README.md

 # Real-time Rolling/Trailing Sitecore Logs with PowerShell
-Real-time Sitecore log monitoring using PowerShell.
+Real-time Sitecore log monitoring using PowerShell with the option to filter in/out INFO, WARN, ERROR entries.

 ## Choose between two scripts:

 ### RollingSitecoreLogs.ps1
-Option to filter in/out INFO, WARN, ERROR entries.
-Save this script anywhere on your PC.
+Save and run this script anywhere on your machine.

 1. Right-click and Run with PowerShell.
 ![](https://github.com/strezag/sitecore-rolling-logs-powershell/blob/master/screenshots/1.png?raw=true)